 There are nearly 4,600 species of cockroaches in the world.
-Of these, 30 are associated with being found in human habitats, and in North Carolina, five species of cockroaches are considered common.
+Of these, 30 are associated with being found in human habitats, and in North Carolina five species of cockroaches are considered common.

+The American cockroach is often referred to as a palmetto bug or a waterbug.
 Despite the name, the American cockroach isn't actually native to the United States.
 Its origin has been traced to Africa.
 These roaches made their way to America because of trans-oceanic shipping.
 They are common in North Carolina because they prefer warm and humid environments.
 These roaches are typically brown, but can sometimes appear black.

 Although common in North Carolina, the brown-hooded cockroach prefers to live as far away from humans as possible, such as in woodland areas.
 They are often found nesting in dead trees or stumps.
 Just like the American cockroach, the brown-hooded cockroach is brown.
 It's easy to tell the two apart, however, because of the small round body that the brown-hooded cockroach has compared to the long body of the American cockroach.